Feedback for Learning

 Please don’t expect to see every page of a book marked – we would expect our teachers to be focussing their time and efforts on the key pieces of work to give quality feedback on.

-Also, don’t expect to see lengthy written comments on all pieces of independent work – this isn’t usually the most effective way of giving feedback to students, as hopefully I have outlined above.
+Also, don’t expect to see lengthy written comments on all pieces of independent work – this isn’t usually the most effective way of giving feedback to students, and a range of techniques should be seen.

 Please do expect teachers to be choosing the most appropriate work to give students quality feedback on.